AdobeDocs/release-notes.en/current.md

 mini-toc-levels: 1
 exl-id: bcbdba6a-9e24-4f84-97ca-65c24ef45707
 ---
-# INTERNAL REVIEW - Adobe Experience Cloud Release Notes - February 2022
+# Adobe Experience Cloud Release Notes - February 2022

 ![Banner](assets/experience-cloud-banner-3.png)

 As an Experience Maker, your path to success starts with [Adobe Experience League](https://experienceleague.adobe.com/?lang=en#home).
-Find a vast how-to documentation library, self-guided tutorials, how-to videos and courses for all levels and roles, an online community of peers, and expert support when you need it.
+Find a vast how-to documentation library, self-guided tutorials, how-to videos, and courses for all levels and roles, an online community of peers, and expert support when you need it.

 Ready to get started?
-[Take our 5-minute quiz and win](https://exploreadobe.com/experience-league-quiz/)!
+[Take a 5-minute quiz and win](https://exploreadobe.com/experience-league-quiz/)!

 >[!NOTE]
 >